Skip to Content

 This is peak tourist season and it is busy all over the UK.
 School holidays in July and August lead to an influx of visitors to popular seaside destinations as well as cities such as London and Edinburgh.

-The hours of daylight are longer during the summer with light evenings enabling visitors to do and see more.
+The daylight hours are longer during the summer with light evenings enabling visitors to do and see more.

 There are also many popular festivals and shows held during the summer months.

-In Scotland midges can be a problem in the warmer months so insect repellant is recommended if you plan your trip at this time.
+Midges can be a problem in Scotland in the warmer months, so insect repellant is recommended if you plan your trip during this time.

 Whilst the weather can be warm to hot in the UK during the summer it is sensible to check the forecast, wear layers and carry an umbrella!

-If you are planning to visit during this peak time it is important to book accommodation, transport, tours and tickets as soon as possible.
+If you are planning to visit during this peak time, booking accommodation, transport, tours and tickets as soon as possible is important.
+Read – How far ahead to book for the UK

 Autumn/Fall – September to November